-If there are any circumstances where financial irregularity is suspected, the Governing Body, or the individual member of staff, must inform the Interim Chief Education Officer immediately.
+If there are any circumstances where financial irregularity is suspected, the Governing Body, or the individual member of staff, must inform the Director of Schools & Children's Service immediately.
 This includes instances of fraud or where the Council's Standing Orders, Financial Regulations or Scheme of delegation are not complied with.
 The Authority will take all precautions to protect the confidentiality of the individual raising the concern.